shyamblast/omura-jasa-2020/README.md

 ---

 ## Blob Detector
-The Python3 implementation provided in **omura_detector.py** requires the [DetectSound](https://github.com/shyamblast/DetectSound) module (which contains the general-purpose blob detection functionality), [librosa](https://librosa.github.io/librosa/) (for loading audio files) and [matplotlib](https://matplotlib.org/) (used for displaying detection results).
-These can be installed from your command prompt as -
+The Python3 implementation provided in [blob_detector/omura_detector.py](blob_detector/omura_detector.py) requires the Python packages [DetectSound](https://github.com/shyamblast/DetectSound) (which contains the general-purpose blob detection functionality), [librosa](https://librosa.github.io/librosa/) (for loading audio files) and [matplotlib](https://matplotlib.org/) (used for displaying detection results).
+These can be installed from command prompt as -
 ```shell
 $> pip3 install librosa matplotlib
 $> pip3 install git+https://github.com/shyamblast/DetectSound.git
 ```
-The detector can then be run as
+After downloading **omura_detector.py** on your local machine, the detector can then be run as
 ```shell
 $> python3 omura_detector.py /path/to/audio_file.wav
 ```